h-richard/Xmodeling_Studio/README.md

 ## Documentation

-The documentation will be available in the [Wiki](https://github.com/h-richard/Xmodeling_Studio/wiki)
+The documentation is available in the [Wiki](https://github.com/h-richard/Xmodeling_Studio/wiki)

 ## Contributors